-The Manager engages directly with management teams of issuers through a robust ESG engagement program.
+The Investment Manager engages directly with management teams of issuers through a robust ESG engagement program.

-The Manager also engages with sovereign issuers in developed and Emerging Market Countries.
-As part of its sovereign engagement, the Manager's portfolio managers and analysts speak regularly to government officials, policy makers and international financial organisations, such as the International Monetary Fund, World Bank and Asian Development Bank, with onsite visits whenever possible, and utilise such meetings to engage with sovereign issuers on ESG topics, where the Manager sees scope for improvement for the relevant country.
+The Investment Manager also engages with sovereign issuers in developed and Emerging Market Countries.
+As part of its sovereign engagement, the Investment Manager's portfolio managers and analysts speak regularly to government officials, policy makers and international financial organisations, such as the International Monetary Fund, World Bank and Asian Development Bank, with onsite visits whenever possible, and utilise such meetings to engage with sovereign issuers on ESG topics, where the Investment Manager sees scope for improvement for the relevant country.

-The sovereign engagement process tends to focus on the various areas relating to SDGs under the United Nations Global Compact Principles ("UNGC Principles"), and the United Nations Guiding Principles on Business and Human Rights ("UNGPs").
-In addition, the Manager monitors and engages with countries on reducing GHG emissions and improving policies towards net zero alignment.
-Sovereign engagement is also carried out with countries to improve fiscal transparency, tackle corruption and comply with the Financial Action Task Force ("FATF") recommendations to address strategic deficiencies in counter money laundering, terrorist financing and proliferation financing.
-Progress on sovereign engagement is tracked centrally in the Manager's engagement log.
+The sovereign engagement process tends to focus on the various areas relating to SDGs under the UN Global Compact, and the UNGP.
+In addition, the Investment Manager monitors and engages with countries on reducing GHG emissions and improving policies towards net zero alignment.
+Sovereign engagement is also carried out with countries to improve fiscal transparency, tackle corruption and comply with Financial Action Task Force ("FATF") recommendations to address strategic deficiencies in counter money laundering, terrorist financing and proliferation financing.
+Progress on sovereign engagement is tracked centrally in the Investment Manager's engagement log.

-The Manager views this direct engagement with issuers, as an important part of its investment process (including the investment selection process).
+The Investment Manager views this direct engagement with issuers, as an important part of its investment process (including the investment selection process).
 Issuers that are not receptive to engagement are less likely to be held (or to continue to be held) by the Portfolio.

 This program is focused on in-person meetings, email and conference calls to understand ESG risks, opportunities, and assess good corporate governance practices of issuers.
-As part of the direct engagement process, the Manager may set objectives for the issuers to attain.
-These objectives as well as the issuers' progress with respect to same are monitored and tracked by the Manager through the Manager's engagement log.
+As part of the direct engagement process, the Investment Manager may set objectives for the issuers to attain.
+These objectives as well as the issuers' progress with respect to same are monitored and tracked by the Investment Manager through an internal Neuberger Berman ("NB") engagement tracker.

-In addition, the Manager will seek to prioritise constructive engagements with corporate issuers which have high impact controversies, or which have a poor NB ESG Quotient rating, in order to assess whether those ESG controversies or what the Manager deems as weak ESG efforts, are being addressed adequately.
+In addition, the Investment Manager will seek to prioritise constructive engagements with corporate issuers which have high impact controversies, or which have a poor NB ESG Quotient rating, in order to assess whether those ESG controversies or what the Investment Manager deems as weak ESG efforts, are being addressed adequately.

-The Manager firmly believes this consistent engagement with issuers can help reduce credit risk and promote positive sustainable corporate change.
+The Investment Manager firmly believes this consistent engagement with issuers can help reduce credit risk and promote positive sustainable corporate change.
 It is an important tool to identify and better understand an issuer's risk factors and performance.
-The Manager also uses it to promote change, when necessary, which it believes will result in positive outcomes for creditors and broader stakeholders.
+The Investment Manager also uses it to promote change, when necessary, which it believes will result in positive outcomes for creditors and broader stakeholders.
 Direct engagement when paired with other inputs, creates a feedback loop that allows analysts in the investment team to evolve their ESG scoring process and prioritise risks that are most relevant to a sector.